Follow us on Twitter at #IISSC2017

 The conference aims to be an opportunity for people from academia, industries and public institutions to meet in the same arena and define new collaborations in the perspective of future project calls.
 Therefore, it will include a scholar track (whose results will be published in Springer), to disseminate theoretical scientific activities, as well as it will leave room to present available innovative solutions and active research projects, and novel ideas for new project proposals.

 Public-private partnerships are fundamental to create suitable opportunities for the development of Smart Cities.
 Network connectivity, smart capabilities, data resiliency and security, energy efficiency are the key elements for successful experiences in this area.
-Academic or industrial workshops aim at collecting concrete use cases and successful Smart City scenarios, leveraging ICT infrastructures as the enabling element for their sustainability.
+Academic or industrial panels aim at collecting concrete use cases and successful Smart City scenarios, leveraging ICT infrastructures as the enabling element for their sustainability.
 Contributions from universities, research centers, public and private firms are equally welcomed.

 Smart City Challenges and Needs

 According to the European Commission, Smart Cities represent an opportunity for Europe and ICT infrastructures are the backbone upon which citizens and business have to rely for empowering their lives, fueling the economic growth, tackling global changes.
 Some cities have already experienced a smart approach within their urban frameworks and many more are starting this complex yet fascinating path nowadays.
 The aim of the roundtable is to let cities present their current activities and the challenges they envision in their near future in order to highlight how Smart City solutions can be financially viable, sufficiently safe, effectively integrated, efficiently automated

 Tutorial are very welcome.
 Submitted tutorial proposal will be limited to 1 page and required to be in a single column.
 Electronic submission of proposals (in PDF format) is required.
 Submissions should include tutorial title, abstract, name of authors, their affiliations, emails addresses, and postal addresses.